RaviTambade/ngnihilenttraining/notes/day16.md

 **“Good morning team!
 Today’s agenda is very interesting, and honestly, one of my personal favorites.”**

-Rohan, the fresher sitting in the front row, immediately leans forward.
+Sarthak, the fresher sitting in the front row, immediately leans forward.
 “Sir, what is today’s topic?
 Something new?”
 I smile.
-“Yes Rohan… something *very* new.”
+“Yes Sarthak… something *very* new.”

 ## 🎯 **Today’s Agenda**